Floridan aquifer: Location

 The Floridan aquifer system spans an area of about 100000 mi2 in the southeastern United States and underlies all of Florida and parts of southern Alabama, southeastern Georgia, and southern South Carolina.
-The Upper Floridan aquifer contains freshwater over much of its extent, though is brackish and saline south of Lake Okeechobee.
+The Upper Floridan aquifer contains freshwater over much of its extent, though it is brackish with increasing salinity south of Lake Okeechobee.

-The Floridan aquifer system crops out in central and southern Georgia where the limestone, and its weathered byproducts, are present at land surface.
-The aquifer system generally dips below the land surface to the south where it becomes buried beneath surficial sand deposits and clay.
-In areas depicted in brown in the image at the right, the Floridan aquifer system crops out and is again exposed at land surface.
+The Floridan aquifer system crops out in central and southern Georgia where the limestone and its weathered byproducts are present at land surface.
+The aquifer generally dips below the land surface to the south where it becomes buried beneath surficial sand deposits and clay.
+In areas depicted in brown in the image at the right, the aquifer crops out and is again exposed at land surface.
 These regions are particularly prone to sinkhole activity due to the proximity of the karstified limestone aquifer to land surface.
 Some of the fractures/conduits within the aquifer are large enough for scuba divers to swim through.

 Hydrology and geology

 Idealized geologic diagram showing the confining layer that separates the Upper Floridan and surficial aquifers and plays an important role in determining water quality in the Upper Floridan aquifer (from Berndt and others, 2015).

 Generalized cross section from Marion County, Florida, to Collier County, Florida.

 Aquifers and composite and confining units of the Floridan aquifer system, southeastern United States.

-The carbonate rocks that form the Floridan aquifer system are of late Paleocene to early Oligocene age and are overlain by low-permeability clays of Miocene age (upper confining unit) and surficial sands of Pliocene and Holocene age (surficial aquifer system).
-In west-central Florida, north Florida, and along the updip margin of the system, the limestone crops out and the aquifer system is unconfined.
+The carbonate rocks that form the aquifer are of late Paleocene to early Oligocene age and are overlain by low-permeability clays of Miocene age (upper confining unit) and surficial sands of Pliocene and Holocene age (surficial aquifer system).
+In west-central Florida, northern Florida, and along the updip margin of the system, the limestone crops out and the aquifer system is unconfined.
 Where low-permeability clays of the upper confining unit are present and substantial, the system is confined and groundwater is contained under pressure.
-The upper confining unit is particularly thick in Coastal Georgia and South Florida; downward leakage of water through the upper confining unit in these areas is minimal and the Floridan aquifer system is thickly confined.
+The upper confining unit is particularly thick in coastal Georgia and south Florida; downward leakage of water through the upper confining unit in these areas is minimal, and the aquifer system is thickly confined.
 Low permeability limestone rocks of Paleocene age (e.g. Cedar Keys Formation) form the base of the Floridan aquifer system.
-The Floridan aquifer system ranges in thickness from less than 100 ft in updip areas where the rocks pinch out to more than 3,700 ft in southwestern Florida.
-Recharge, flow, and natural discharge in the Floridan aquifer system are largely controlled by the degree of confinement provided by upper confining units, the interaction of streams and rivers with the aquifer in its unconfined areas, and the interaction between fresh and saline water along the coastlines.
+The aquifer ranges in thickness from less than 100 ft in updip areas where the rocks outcrop to more than 3,700 ft in southwestern Florida.
+Recharge, flow, and natural discharge are largely controlled by the degree of confinement provided by upper confining units, the interaction of streams with the aquifer in its unconfined areas, and the interaction between fresh and saline water along the coastlines.